To listen to the podcast visit Soundcloud.

 How can I reach out to others?
 How can I do that in a way that is going to be helpful for me and removes the stigma and the negative emotions that sometimes associated with reaching out for help?
 So I think it's really teaching kids how to navigate life in a successful way, and we don't have to reach adulthood to learn those skills, right?

 The earlier we learn the skills, the better it is.

 I also work with teachers and teaching them not only what are the basics of social emotional skills, but how can teachers enhance social emotional learning in their classrooms through teaching their regular subjects, which could be English or it could be social studies.
 I think there used to be this perception that I'm a math teacher what does that SDL skills have to do with teaching math?

 And we actually know that in the way that we teach kids about how to handle problems, how to approach problems, how to working groups, how to ask questions, how to build on learning.
 All of those are social, emotional skills.

 So all of this research you've been doing makes a lot of sense.
 It also makes a lot of sense that you are in the new position you're at.
-Could you share a little bit about your new position in the Iowa Center for School Mental Health?
+Could you share a little bit about your new position in the Scanlan Center for School Mental Health?

-So my new position with the Iowa Center for School Mental Health is a director of research and training.
+So my new position with the Scanlan Center for School Mental Health is a director of research and training.
 And what that means is identifying what are best practices out there that are evidence-based and backed by research that we can use in schools to promote social, emotional and behavioral health.
 Our professional development is aimed at teachers in terms of these are resources for your own social and emotional and behavioral health.These are resources for how to help students with that and also a resources for how to thrive as an individual and professional in our society, especially given this trying times.